NovaProton/NovaProton/README.md

 ## Projects I'm Proud Of

 - **Spinning Clock**: A visually engaging clock that uses spinning elements to represent time, showcasing CSS and JavaScript animation techniques.
 [GitHub Repository](https://github.com/NovaProton/Spinning-Clock)
-- **Hexadecimal Color Clock**: A project that updates the background color in real time based on the current time in hexadecimal format.
+- **Hexadecimal Color Clock**: A project that updates the background colour in real-time based on the current time in hexadecimal format.
 [GitHub Repository](https://github.com/NovaProton/HEX-Clock)
 - **Astrophotography Tracker**: A database and logging tool I built to keep track of my astrophotography sessions, enhancing planning and analysis.

 ## My Learning Journey